dtaht/blog-cerowrt/content/post/all_up_testing.md

 and you struggle to reproduce it.
 And you finally do - crash the whole network - just when your gf is trying to watch a show.
 "Honeeeeyyyy"?
 "The network's down"

-Adding fq-codel to wifi was like that.
+Adding fq-codel to wifi has been like that.
+There are so many variables in the experiment that it's hard to hold them all in your head.

 # On the CeroWrt project